c7sepe2/Imalys_ESIS-Software-Tools/documents/manual/5_Reduce.md

 `execute = principal`

-The process extracts the first *count* principal components from a n-dimensional image.
+The process extracts the first *count* (below) principal components from a n-dimensional image.
 The process tries to extract the most significant image properties to a smaller number of bands.

+The process extracts the most significant image property (overall brightness), stores it as the first band of the result, deletes the extracted property from the original data and repeats the process with the remainder.
+In many cases the information content of original can be concentrated to a few result bands.

+Range: [0 … positive values]

 ---